Andrew001207/CubeX/docs/source/arc42.rst

 ------------
 To see and try the results of the project, the database, the GUI and the bot code have to be running and the prototype of the cube should be connected to a network.
-If all of this is done, you can connect to the GUI, create a account if you have not done so yet and connect to the telegram bot where you have to enter "start" to start interacting with the cube.
+If all of this is done, you can connect to the GUI, create a account if you have not done so yet and connect to the telegram bot where you have to enter "[/]start" to start interacting with the cube.

 .. __requirements_overview:

 Requirements Overview
 ---------------------
 As the cube should be a modern and flexible IoT device, the communication will be cloud based, in this case using AWS.
 For lightweight and fast interaction with the cube, the protocol MQTT is used.
-Considering the expected flexibility and the prototyp state of the project, the software components will be implemented in python.
+And finally considering the expected flexibility and the prototyp state of the project, the software components will be implemented in python.

 .. __quality_goals: